 All travelers to Ascension Island must hold a valid passport with at least six months validity from the date of entry.

 All travelers to Ascension Island must provide proof of adequate travel and medical insurance for the duration of their stay.
-Medical Insurance must include the possibility of emergency air evacuation.
+Medical Insurance must include the possibility of emergency air evacuation and provide cover for COVID-19.
 Policies can be arranged through Solomons on St Helena.